gilst/4d-plugin-curl/README.md

 To migrate existing methods, do the following:

-1. Comment the code that calls the plugin.
+1. Comment the code that calls cURL@ plugin commands.
 2. Close 4DB.
 3. Replace the plugin.
-4. Uncomment the code that calls the plugin.
+4. Uncomment the code.

 New Command
 ---